 Motor vehicle accidents contribute to about 1 in 6 TBIs in the United States.
 Although they’re only the second leading cause of TBIs overall, car accidents are the leading cause of death due to brain injury.

 These accidents are especially common in the construction industry, which is why workers are generally required to wear hardhats on worksites.
 Struck-by-object accidents are responsible for just over 16% of traumatic brain injuries in the United States.

 4. Physical Assault

 Assault accounts for about 1 in 10 traumatic brain injuries.
 Fortunately, children and seniors account for less than 5% of assault-related TBIs.

 5. Other Causes

 About 20% of traumatic brain injuries do not fall into any of the categories listed above, or the specific cause is unknown.
 It is common for a brain injury not to manifest symptoms until several days or even weeks after being sustained, in which case the patient might not be aware of its cause.

 This is why it’s so important to visit a doctor after any serious accident like a car accident.
 You might feel fine or your symptoms might not seem serious, but a severe brain injury may show only minor symptoms in the immediate aftermath of a collision.
 If you wait too long to visit your doctor for a medical evaluation, the insurance company or at-fault driver might dispute your claim, arguing that your own negligence caused your condition to worsen or that you were injured by something else.

 Contact a South Florida Injury Attorney to Discuss Your Case Today!

-If you or someone you love sustained a brain injury due to another person?s negligence, contact Englander Peebles for a free consultation.
+If you or someone you love sustained a brain injury due to another person’s negligence, contact Englander Peebles for a free consultation.
 You may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
-Call (954) 500-4878 today to discuss your case with a Fort Lauderdale head injury attorney.
+Call (561) 510 7780 today to discuss your case with a Fort Lauderdale personal injury attorney.